Time to read: 7 min

 Slip Fits and GD&T

 The gold standard for tolerancing, GD&T (geometric dimensioning and tolerancing), fully resolves these issues, by calling out exactly the acceptable variation in all aspects of design geometry.
-While they look like a complex symbolic language, GD&T callouts are well worth the time spent learning, and a few basics will illustrate their necessity in slip fit pins.
+While they look like a complex symbolic language, GD&T callouts are well worth the time spent learning, and a few basics will illustrate their necessity in slip-fit tolerance for pins.

-GD&T uses basic tolerancing for all its dimensions, meaning it looks at the geometry and describes the ideal.
+GD&T uses basic tolerancing for all its dimensions, meaning it looks at the geometry and describes the ideal state.
 But instead of introducing randomized error (as in the case of the square tolerancing area), each geometric feature is called out with its own set of acceptable tolerances.

-For example, let’s look at a simple block with holes for two dowel pins, which will align this block on flat plate.
+For example, let’s look at a simple block with holes for two dowel pins, which will align this block on a flat plate.
 For this assembly, we care that the block is perpendicular to the plate and is located precisely.
-We need to translate these design considerations into the tolerances.
+We need to translate these design considerations into the corresponding slip fit clearances and therefore slip fit tolerances.

-To begin with, we mark out the ideal geometry—due to manufacturing tolerances, the part will never be ideal, but these are the starting points—and then look at how much variation we can tolerate in each of the features of the block. (“Features,” in this case, means the two holes, but essentially refers to any geometry capable of variation: holes, channels, surfaces, etc.)
+To begin with, we mark out the ideal geometry—due to manufacturing tolerances, the part will never be ideal or 100% precise, but these are the starting points—and then we look at how much variation we can tolerate in each of the features of the block. (“Features,” in this case, means the two holes, but essentially refers to any geometry capable of variation: holes, channels, surfaces, etc.)